TencentARC/SEED-Story/README.md

   ```

 ### Data Preparation
 We release the StoryStream dataset for training and testing multimodal story generation.
-Download the images and story text files here.
-[StoryStream](https://huggingface.co/datasets/TencentARC/StoryStream).
+Download the images and story text files in [StoryStream](https://huggingface.co/datasets/TencentARC/StoryStream).

 The StoryStream dataset consists of 3 subsets, Curious George, Rabbids Invasion, and The Land Before Time.
 We take the George subset as an example.

 The jsonl files contain all the data.
 Each line of it contains a story of 30 images and corresponding story text.
 The "image" component is a list of the path of 30 images.
 The "captions" component is a list of 30 corresponding story text.

 For training efficiency, you may chunk the story into a length of 10 just like we did.
 The script for chunking is in `./StoryStream/chunk_data.py`.